MattKotsenas/MattKotsenas/src/render/posts/powershell-dynamicproxy-indexers.html.md

           Via proxy --> $Obj[1] =        $Obj.get_Item(1) = 2.2
 ```

-Note that in the proxy case using the indexer directly results in no result, but using the underlying `get_Item()` method (which is how the indexer is actually implemented) works fine.
+Note that in the proxy case using the indexer directly gives no result, but using the underlying `get_Item()` method (which is how the indexer is actually implemented) works fine.

 Here's the same sample setup in a C# console app